robindrost/docs-1/docs/security.md

 ## Token Authentication
 Secure session tokens are utilized to authenticate user sessions and prevent unauthorized sharing of the streaming URL.
 Token-based authentication mechanisms are widely used across the Internet to verify user rights and enhance security.

-This feature employs hybrid tokens that are generated using a "trusted shared secret" between the content owner and the CDN.
-The primary token is short-lived and used to secure a playlist, while a secondary cookie token is available for the playtime of the media content, protecting subsequent segments delivered after the manifest file.
+This feature employs tokens that are generated using a "trusted shared secret".
+This secret is shared between the customer and the CDN.

 Token Authentication security ensures that the stream is delivered only to the authenticated user, thus preventing link sharing and player hijacking attacks.